MicrosoftDocs/azure-devops-yaml-schema/task-reference/cache-v2.md

 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The key (unique identifier) for the cache.
 This should be a string that can be segmented using `|`.
 File paths can be absolute or relative to `$(System.DefaultWorkingDirectory)`.

+While there is no defined maximum number of segments for a key, if you are getting cache misses, try using a shorter key with fewer segments, for example by creating a new key that is a hash of your segments.
 <!-- :::editable-content-end::: -->
 <br>